bh-projects/TI-BH-basic-kit/README.md

 # TI-BH-basic-kit

 This is a basic kit that includes two different kinds of TI Launchpad boards and jumper wires.  <br />
-Students who take ESET 369 course in Fall of 2019 need to bring their own TI Launchpad boards and jumper wires. <br />
+Students who take ESET 369 course in Spring of 2019 need to bring their own TI Launchpad boards and jumper wires. <br />

-The details were listed below.
+The detailed items were listed below.
 Students can choose to obtain them from several vendors such as TI, Amazon, digikey, or mouser. <br />

  <br />
 <center><img src="./pic.jpg" width =50%></center>